 If the buyer is not paying ‘money or money’s worth’, knows, or ought to have known, that the trustees have not complied with the requirements, or if a certificate is not included in the documents then ultimately the sale could be vulnerable to being set aside by the Charity Commission if subsequently found to have been a bad deal for the charity.
 The issues can be complex and therefore it is very important that buyers take specialist advice before proceeding.

-For further information or advice please contact Louisa Saunders from our Commercial Property team.
+For further information or advice please contact Louisa Saunders via [email protected] or 01473 406331.